top of page

 February 9 – Sarapiquí Lowlands

 Travel to the Caribbean lowlands of Sarapiquí, birding along the river and surrounding rainforest.
-This biologically rich region is one of the best places to encounter Great Green Macaw, as well as Sunbittern, Black-faced Grosbeak, and Gray-necked Wood-Rail.
+This biologically rich region is one of the best places to encounter Great Green Macaw, as well as Sunbittern, Black-faced Grosbeak, and Russet-napped Wood-Rail.
+Other highlights include Rufous Motmot, Fasciated Tiger-Heron, Bay Wren and Red-throated Ant-tanager.
+Wildlife may include sloths, peccaries, and three species of monkeys.

 February 10 & 11 – La Selva Biological Station